JanHerca/urantiapedia/output/wikijs/en/help/github_articles_markdown.md

 ### Structure of articles in Urantiapedia

-If you are a “Chief Editor” and will be using the GitHub platform, articles should be saved in these GitHub project folders: `/output/wikijs/en/article` for English articles, `/output/wikijs/es/article` for articles in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
+If you are a “Editor-in-Chief” and will be using the GitHub platform, articles should be saved in these GitHub project folders: `/output/wikijs/en/article` for English articles, `/output/wikijs/es/article` for articles in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
 Finally, inside the author's folder, we will create a Markdown file to which we will give a unique name following this criteria:
   - The name will use the title of the article but as abbreviated as possible.
   - The name will always be in English, so if the original article is not in English, the title is translated.
   - Blank spaces are replaced by underscores.